helcat/pie/README.md

 ### getDecoded file path
 Decoding only.
 (Optional)
-Will return the path to the decoded file, so you can use this in your own source.
+Will return the path to the decoded file, which you can use in your own source.
 By default, if an error has occurred the destination file will be deleted and getDecoded_file_path will return null.
 You can override this by using `Pie_Option.DO_NOT_DELETE_DESTINATION_FILE_ON_ERROR`.

         Pie_Decode decoded = new Pie_Decode(decoding_config);